mark-watson/SwiftAI-book/manuscript/preface.md

 ## Author's Background

-I live in Sedona, Arizona with my wife and pet parrot.
-Our children and grandchildren live in California, Rhode Island, and the state of Washington.
+I live in Flagstaff, Arizona with my wife and pet parrot.
+Our children and grandchildren live in California, RHode Island, and Arizona.

 I have written 20+ books, mostly about artificial intelligence.
 I have over 50 US patents.